-We communicate with Audit & Supervisory Committee regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.
+We communicate with the Audit and Supervisory Committee regarding the planned audit scope, timing of the audit, significant audit findings including any significant deficiencies in internal control that we identify during our audit and other matters required by auditing standards.

-We also provide Audit & Supervisory Committee with a statement that we have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, related safeguards.
+We also provide the Audit and Supervisory Committee with a statement that we have complied with relevant ethical requirements in Japan regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on our independence, and where applicable, the details of any countermeasures taken to eliminate impediments or applying safeguards to reduce impediments to an acceptable level.

-Interest required to be disclosed by the Certified Public Accountants Act of Japan
+Interest Required to Be Disclosed by the Certified Public Accountants Act of Japan